Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Short to Middle term Wishlist
+- Improvement: Fix the obscure Main Menu / Title screen: just place the modes in 1 visible box (I will _never_ manage to make as many stages as Tikiman has beaten!)
 - _sounds_: confirm a build item from context menu / upgrade item
 - _sounds_: spending gems
 - _sounds_: tower rising from ground rumble